IST-DASLab/RoSA/README.md

 cd scripts/train/
 ```

+We provide scripts for training LLaMA2 models on three datasets: GSM8k, ViGGO, and SQL.
+These datasets are chosen such that they are highly specialized and, therefore, require fine-tuning for good performance: for example, on GSM8k, the pre-trained LLaMA-2 model has 0% one-shot accuracy, and the multi-shot accuracy is also very poor (around 6%).
 To run quick experiments, simply run any of the following commands, each of which corresponds to one of the single-epoch experiments in the paper:

 ```
 # RoSA on gsm8k